younata/personal_knowledge/src/programming/ios/tableview.md

 `UITableView`-specific things.

+## DiffableDataSource

+New in iOS 13 is [`UITableViewDiffableDataSource`](https://developer.apple.com/documentation/uikit/uitableviewdiffabledatasource).
+A generic class which does the heavy lifting of determining updates for a tableview.
+This class allows you to make edits to the tableView in a much more type-safe way.
+ALl that it requires is that your sections and row models be `Hashable`.

+You initialize it by passing in a tableView and a way to create the tableView cells.
+Updates come in the form of "snapshots".
+The simplest way is to just give it a snapshot of the entirely new data and let the class figure out what the diff is.
+It's pretty cool.

 ## Section Titles

 Section titles are asserted by checking the [`headerView(forSection:)`](https://developer.apple.com/documentation/uikit/uitableview/1614965-headerview).
 You can then check the [`textLabel.text`](https://developer.apple.com/documentation/uikit/uitableviewheaderfooterview/1624912-textlabel) properties to get the displayed text.
 Note that this needs the section header to be within the view in order to be non-nil.
 Otherwise you need to scroll to show that.